-Sources: European Commission and the European Commission Winter 2015 forecast.
+Sources: European Commission and the European Commission Spring 2015 forecast.

 Notes: The black dashed line represents the threshold of 3% for the budget deficit under the Stability and Growth Pact.
-For a number of countries, the figures include bank recapitalisation costs and transfers received from Member States.
-Excluding these factors would lower the deficits.
+For a number of countries, the figures include bank recapitalisation costs.
+Excluding these factors would in most cases lower the deficits.
+For LU, annual GDP for 2014 supplied in the context of the Excessive Deficit Procedure was used.